 Obviously I work for a finance company, so I’ll claim my bias up front.
 That said, using a third party finance company isn’t the best option for everyone.

-Offering As-A-Service: Partnering With Third Party Leasing Company vs. Financing Technology Yourself
+Offering Hardware as a Service: Partnering With Third Party Leasing Company vs. Financing Technology Yourself

 Your clients may have come to expect a monthly payment option for their technology.
 So how do you go about building an As-A-Service solution that will work for both you and your clients?
 The most popular choices are partnering with a third party leasing and finance company, or self-financing in-house.
 To help you make a thoughtful decision, take a look at the pros and cons of each below.

-Financing Your Customers' Technology and As-A-Service Solutions Yourself
+Financing Your Customers' Technology and HaaS Service Solutions Yourself

 Why would a MSP, UC Provider or System Integrator choose to use their own cash flow to finance technology to their clients?
 The primary motivation is to maintain the customer experience because they are in complete control.
 They are taking their own cash reserves or using a line of credit to pay for upfront costs like hardware, software, installation and professional services.
 Over the term of the agreement (typically 12 to 60 months) the client makes monthly payments through an As-A-Service model back to the MSP, UC or AV reseller.